GraalVM Native Build Tools - for Maven

 An alternative solution would be to tell the native-image

-option.
-At the end of this workshop you will see how to pass extra parameters, such as this, to native-image
+At the end of this workshop you will see how to pass extra options to native-image

-Having seen the details of how the plugin works, now use the tooling to generate the Tracing Agent configuration.
+Having seen the details of how the plugin works, now use it to generate the configuration.

-From your Terminal, run the following command.
-It will run your unit tests while at the same time enabling the Tracing Agent and generating the Tracing Agent configuration for your application:
+From the terminal, run the following command.
+It will run your unit tests while at the same time enabling the Tracing agent and generating the necessary configuration:

 mvn -Pnative -DskipNativeTests=true -DskipNativeBuild=true -Dagent=true test

-: The GraalVM Native Build Tools for Maven can build a native executable from your unit tests and then run that, in order to check that your unit tests work for the natively compiled code.
+: The plugin can build a native executable from your unit tests and then run that, in order to check that your unit tests work for the natively compiled code.
 By setting this option totrue

 , these tests are not run.
 (This option is used again later in the lab.)-DskipNativeBuild=true